MicrosoftDocs/dynamics365smb-docs-pr.en-nz/business-central/receivables-how-reconcile-payments-auto-application.md

 ms.date: 06/22/2022
 ms.author: bholtorf
 ---
-# Reconcile Payments Using Automatic Application
+# <a name="reconcile-payments-using-automatic-application" />Reconcile Payments Using Automatic Application

 The **Payment Reconciliation Journal** page specifies payments, either incoming or outgoing, that have been recorded as transactions on your online bank account or on a payment service.
 You can apply the payments to related open customer, vendor, and bank account ledger entries.
 Fill in the on the journal by importing a bank statement as a bank feed or file or by manually entering transactions that you make through your payment service.